 A solid track record at low cost

 In guinea worm eradication, HDI has mobilized support from big business and governments in North America and Europe since 1990.
-We introduced rewards to help find the last cases—a tool now used in almost all endemic countries.
-And HDI provides field advisors or operations-support at critical times when others cannot.
+We introduced rewards to help find the last cases—a tool used in almost all endemic countries as one after the other freed its people from the scourge that is Guinea worm disease.
+And HDI has provided field advisers or operations-support at critical times when others could not.

 Since 2004, HDI has been working to introduce a community-based system to prevent deaths during childbirth and prevent obstetric fistula afterward for survivors of obstructed labor.
-A UNFPA (United Nations Population Fund), CDC (US Centers for Disease Control and Prevention), HDI-sponsored global policy meeting broadly endorsed HDI’s proposed approach.
+A UNFPA- (United Nations Population Fund), CDC- (US Centers for Disease Control and Prevention), HDI-sponsored global policy meeting in 2005 broadly endorsed HDI’s proposed approach.
 And in December 2007, HDI launched the world’s first community-based program for rapid prevention of obstructed labor deaths and obstetric fistulas as a pilot project in Bankilare, Niger.